HarmonizedMRI/B0shimming/README.md

 The framework allows for arbitrary (e.g., nonlinear) loss functions, and may be useful for exploring alternative shimming criteria (beyond least-squares) in the future.
-For example, the user may want to minimize root-mean-square (RMS) B0 inhomogeneity over a user-specified (not necessarily contiguous) 3D subvolume.
+For example, the user may want to minimize root-mean-square (RMS) B0 inhomogeneity over a user-specified (and not necessarily contiguous) 3D subvolume.

 ## Overview and example usage